admin-shell-io/questions-and-answers/README.md

 # Asset Administration Shell Frequently Asked Questions List
 ## Disclaimer

-This Q&A has been created by a Task Force of "ZVEI SG Modelle und Standards".
+This Q&A has been initially created by a Task Force of "ZVEI SG Modelle und Standards".
+It now is maintained by the IDTA Workstream "Best Modeling Practice".

 Primary URI for end-user usage and references is: [https://admin-shell-io.github.io/questions-and-answers/](https://admin-shell-io.github.io/questions-and-answers/), cross-link single questions as follows [https://admin-shell-io.github.io/questions-and-answers/#id18](https://admin-shell-io.github.io/questions-and-answers/#id18)